 Some dogs are easy company, promiscuous with their affections.
 A scratch behind the ear, a friendly word, a proffered treat, and they are all yours.
 Deacon wasn’t like that.
 He gave affection carefully, sparingly; you had to earn it.
 He was quick study and would size you up in an instant.
 If he found you interesting, he might engage.
 If not, you were passed by, politely but firmly, with few second chances.
 But those who made an impression he seemed never to forget.

 I respected this quality because in many ways I am similar.
-Though outwardly friendly and engaging, and affectionate by nature, I give of that affection very sparingly, a habit born of high-order childhood trauma fortified by an unsteady upbringing and one too many disappointments.
+Though outwardly friendly and engaging, and affectionate by nature, I give of that affection very sparingly, a tendency born of the lingering effects of high-order childhood trauma, fortified by an unsteady upbringing and one too many disappointments.
 In many ways, dogs have become my surrogates for human relationships.
 A dog loves you unconditionally, is sincerely devoted, and rarely lets you down, something not generally true of humans.

 If you’ve ever known a working-type dog, such as an Australian shepherd or border collie, you realize right away that they do not suffer from a lack of energy.
 If anything, they have too much of it, at least from their owner’s standpoint.
 Start a game of “fetch” with one and you have committed to a marathon.
 You’ll wear out long before they do.
 But Deacon, ever the outlier, wasn’t like that.
 Though he very much enjoyed chasing and fetching and jumping and running, about the time you’d be ready for a break, so would he.
 Your “enough” was also his.